Sam-Frantz/Sam-Frantz/README.md

 - Hi, I’m @Sam-Frantz
-- I'm interested in Mathematics
+- I'm interested in a job as a data scientist or fullstack developer in the US.
 - 🌱 I’m currently learning Julia
 - 📫 How to reach me https://sam-frantz.github.io
 - Email: SamueljFrantz@gmail.com